Seneca Language Departments & Programs

 Mission Statement:

-To provide Seneca language access to the community and professional learning opportunities, including certification support, to Seneca language instructors.
+The mission of Seneca Language Teacher Support and Community Outreach (SLTSCO) is to provide Seneca language access to the community and professional learning opportunities, including certification support, to Seneca language instructors.

-To increase community access to the Seneca language throughout the Nation, the department:
+• To increase community access to the Seneca language throughout the Nation, the department:

 • requires its staff to continue working toward advanced proficiency in the Seneca language